Rose534/Flatdango/README.md

       http://localhost:3000/characters

- To run the server, be sure to run

-      npm start

  To view the html file in chrome, you can either go live on vscode or navigate to the html file in the directory.